whitneyburton/portfolios/students/1510/steve-oscar-olson/20160428-steve-oscar-olson-m4.markdown

 * [GitHub URL](https://github.com/SteveOscar/websockets)
 * [Original Assignment](https://github.com/turingschool/curriculum/blob/master/source/projects/real_time.markdown)

-**Build an API**
+**SOCK.
+IT's.**

-The goal of RealTime was to learn how to use websockets to create real-time interactions and feedback on websites using socket.io to push things from the server, rather than using the HTTP pattern of waiting on the client to send a request.
+The goal of RealTime was to learn how to use websockets to create real-time interactions and feedback on websites using socket.io to push things from the server, rather than using the HTTP pattern of the server always waiting on the client to send a request.

 Assessed By: Steve

 #### Score: 123/200

 Project completed basic spec requirements and websocket functionality, but lacked development of the UI.
-It was basically an MVP project to learn the basics of websockets, and use the rest of my time in the job hunt.
+It was basically an MVP project to learn the basics of websockets, and I used the rest of my time in the job hunt, such as breaking down in Loveland and spending all afternoon/evening way up there.

 ## Community